 Progress in scaling up HIV prevention programmes also appears to have been variable.
-Levels of condom use appear to be lowest in Northern Cape, Western Cape and Eastern Cape, and highest in Gauteng.
+Levels of condom use appear to be lowest in Northern Cape and Limpopo, and highest in Gauteng.
 The prevalence of male circumcision has increased steeply in KwaZulu-Natal, Free State and Mpumalanga over the last few years, while there has been almost no change in the prevalence of male circumcision in the Western Cape.
+Uptake of PrEP has been highest (as a percentage of the sexually experienced population) in Mpumalanga and KwaZulu-Natal, and lowest in Northern Cape, Western Cape and Limpopo.

-One refinement to the model calibration procedure has been to allow for inter-provincial differences in the natural history of paediatric HIV.
-This has allowed us to get better to fits to the paediatric ART age distributions than we would otherwise.
-The model estimates suggest somewhat faster progression to late disease and death in children in the Western Cape, Northern Cape and Eastern Cape provinces (relative to the rest of the country), consistent with the estimates for the adult natural history parameters.
-However, the model does not yet allow for inter-provincial differences in mortality rates after ART initiation.
+One refinement to the model calibration procedure has been to allow for inter-provincial differences in the mortality rates on ART.
+This has allowed us to get better to fits to the provincial vital registration data in some provinces.
+The model estimates suggest somewhat lower ART mortality rates in the most urbanized provinces (Gauteng and Western Cape) but relatively high ART mortality rates in the Northern Cape.
+However, these results should be treated with a degree of caution, as there is underlying uncertainty in the non-HIV mortality rates that is not captured in the calibration process.
 Another limitation is that the model still needs to be calibrated separately to HIV testing data for each province, instead of assuming (as we do currently) that the age and sex patterns of HIV testing are the same across all provinces.
 This could help to improve the model fit to the age distributions of ART patients in provinces such as Eastern Cape and Limpopo, where the modelled age distribution of ART patients currently does not match the observed age distribution.